ezrasingh/flask-auth-server/README.md

 ## Staging

-* [Docker](#) is required for staging
+* [Docker](https://www.docker.com/get-started) is required for staging

-Build and start the staging environment using:
+Build or start the staging environment using:

 `docker-compose up --build`

 `docker-compose up`

+**NOTE** :
+*Staging is the preferred environment for frontend development*

 ### Running in Windows

 Docker on windows utilizes a [local virtual machine](https://docs.docker.com/machine/get-started/) for networking, this can make accessing exposed ports difficult.
-First, locate the IP address assigned to the container via the virtual network driver:
+First, start the virtual host then locate the host's IP address:

+`docker-machine start`

+`echo %DOCKER_HOST%`

+If you are using [MinGW](http://www.mingw.org/) or happen to have `grep` installed, run the following command after starting the host.

 `docker-machine inspect | grep IPAddress`

-Then, test the access to container, after booting up `docker-compose` use the IP address from the previous step:
+Then, test the access to container, after `docker-compose up` use the IP address from the previous step:

 `curl http://<docker-machine-ip>:5000/api/profile`

 You should receive a JSON response from the Dockerized API.

-**NOTE** :
-*Staging is the preferred environment for frontend development*

 ## Deploy